autowarefoundation/autoware.universe/control/mpc_lateral_controller/README.md

 #### Descriptions for weights

-Here are some tips for adjusting other parameters:

 - `weight_lat_error`: Reduce lateral tracking error.
 This acts like P gain in PID.
 - `weight_heading_error`: Make a drive straight.
 This acts like D gain in PID.
 - `weight_heading_error_squared_vel_coeff` : Make a drive straight in high speed range.